myabdulai/-Public-Health-Disease-Surveillance-Architecture-Development-Project/README.md

 - Informing strategies for health interventions
 - Assessing the effectiveness of measures like vaccinations

 ## Project objective
 - To successfully develop virtual machine environment by creating virtual machine for selected hospitals and connect them to each other.
-- To successfully install and configur OpenEMR6.0.1 in each of the hospitals' virtual machine, and demonstrate security measures for an OpenEMR instance, including database and web server configuration.
+Install and configur OpenEMR6.0.1 in each of the hospitals' virtual machine, and demonstrate security measures for an OpenEMR instance, including database and web server configuration.
-- Install and configure the Hapi-FHIR server successfully.
-- Demonstrate troubleshooting techniques for server-related issues.
+- Install and configure the Hapi-FHIR server successfully, and demonstrate troubleshooting techniques for server-related issues.
 - Understand key concepts and implementation processes involving Hapi-FHIR.
 - Demonstrate the role of Hapi-FHIR in exchanging HL7 FHIR messages from EHRs for critical public health surveillance.